juicedata/juicefs/docs/en/cache_management.md

 ## Metadata Cache

-JuiceFS caches metadata in the kernel to improve the performance.
+JuiceFS caches metadata in the kernel and client (i.e. JuiceFS process) to improve the performance.

 ### Metadata Cache in Kernel